Last updated:

 None — morels are ascomycetes that produce spores inside pits (asci) on the cap surface, not on gills or pores.
 The pitted, honeycomb surface is the fertile spore-bearing tissue.

-Explore verified Black Morel supplements and products from trusted vendors
+Explore Black Morel products from independent vendors

 Key Differences: Morchella esculenta (Yellow Morel) has a more rounded, egg-shaped cap with irregular ridges and pits, versus the elongated conical cap of M. elata with vertically arranged columns.
 Yellow morels appear 1–2 weeks later in the season and can grow larger (up to 25 cm).